Gabys2005/docs/docs/gifs/basic-screen-setup/inserting.md

 <a href="https://create.roblox.com/marketplace/asset/7482597631" target="_blank" class="button button--primary">Roblox Marketplace</a>

-Insert it into your game using the Toolbox.
+Insert it into your game using the Toolbox, same as above.
 Drag it wherever you want it to be.